 The service lasted for no longer than thirty minutes but the crowds took forever to dwindle.
 After a short self-guided tour around the church I walked out the door to be stunned by a spectacular sunset over Vieux-Port and across the city, which unfortunately couldn’t be captured because my phone ran out of battery.
 By this time the whole church facade had been lit up and turned into a bright and shiny gem emerging from the hill.
 Located at the highest natural point of Marseille, the Notre-Dame was without doubt the perfect choice for a sky view of the vibrant ancient city.

 The following morning I set out to check off some attractions downtown Marseille, starting with the unmissable Vieux-Port.
-Traveling in the off-season I was blessed to see the port city real and raw as it is.
+Traveling in the off-season I was blessed to see the port city real and raw as it was.
 In the morning, the promenade near Quai des Belges was lined with a bunch of fish stalls which invited local shoppers in with the freshest catch although the food seemed a little pricey.
 The city may not have that fancy and glamorous look compared with other cities in the French riviera like Nice and Cannes, but for some reason it gives me a sense of familiarity, something to remind me of my coastal hometown back in Vietnam.

 Vieux-Port in the morning

 Musée d’Histoire de Marseille (History Museum)

 Cathédrale de la Major (Marseille Cathedral)

 Le Cours Julien was probably the most fascinating neighborhood in Marseille with trendy cafe, vintage restaurants, souvenir shops and colorful street art that brought the whole streetscape to life.
 I discovered this area accidentally by turning into any random corners and keeping walking for no purpose.
 The deeper I ventured into the neighborhood, the more lively it became.
 Not all who wander are lost.
 Marseille was full of nice surprises that only came along with fresh minds and low expectations.